payamparvizi/Crazyflie_RL/README.md

 ### [train.py](train.py)

-The [train.py](train.py) file serves as the sole executable file responsible for parsing the arguments defined in [arguments.py](./utils/arguments.py).
-Also, this file initializes both the environment and RL algorithms using the parameters specified within this file.
+The [train.py](train.py) file is the main executable responsible for parsing the arguments defined in [arguments.py](./utils/arguments.py).
+It also initializes both the environment and RL algorithm using the parameters specified in the file.

 ### [arguments.py](./utils/arguments.py)

-[arguments.py](./utils/arguments.py) file presents a set of arguments intended to be parsed at the command line.
-These arguments will be called by the [train.py](train.py) file.
-This file contains RL algorithm and Crazyflie environment parameters.
-The instructions for using command lines are detailed in the ```Running the RL environment``` section.
+The [arguments.py](./utils/arguments.py) file defines a set of arguments intended to be parsed from the command line.
+These arguments are utilized by the [train.py](train.py) file to configure the RL algorithm and the Crazyflie environment.
+Detailed instructions for using the command-line can be found in the ```Running the RL Environment``` section.

 ### [networks.py](./ppo/networks.py) and [ppo_agent.py](./ppo/ppo_agent.py)